diabeney/create-smooth-app/README.md

 # create-smooth-app
-React Apps and NPM Package Project template Generator, typescript by default.
+React Apps and NodeJS Projects template Generator, typescript by default.
 Name inspired by smoothG